Fractional shares

 If you place an order to Buy in Shares or Sell in Shares, you’ll choose the amount of shares to buy or sell.
 You can buy or sell as little as 0.000001 shares.

-1. Go to an individual stock detail page
+1. Go to an individual stock's detail page

 Example

 You place an order to Buy in Shares for 0.01 of MEOW during regular trading hours.
 Your order will be executed as soon as possible, and you’ll purchase 0.01 shares at the current market price.
-If the price is $1,000 per share, you will pay $10.
+If the price is $1,000 per share, you’ll pay $10.

 How does Robinhood handle fractional shares?

 Starting July 1, 2022, fractional shares orders that you submit are generally handled by Robinhood on a Not Held basis.
-For more details on what this means for your orders, please see Section 22 of the RHF-RHS Customer Agreement.
+For more details on what this means for your orders, review Section 22 of the RHF-RHS Customer Agreement.

 Not Held is an order handling designation that gives Robinhood time and price discretion to secure the best possible execution for you.
-This does not change the ownership of your shares, how your shares are held in your account, or the execution speed for fractional orders.
+This doesn't change the ownership of your shares, how your shares are held in your account, or the execution speed for fractional orders.

-• Robinhood is aligning with industry standards for fractional orders.
+• Robinhood aligns with industry standards for fractional orders.

-• This does not change anything about how your shares are held or your ownership of them.
+• This doesn't change anything about how your shares are held or your ownership of them.

 • Orders are executed for your account just as they were before.